 In comparison to other countries, Sweden’s TV broadcasting began relatively late, officially started in 1956 by the government and initiated by Radiotjänst.
 Television was available free of advertising and funded by license fees.
 After another public service TV station was established, the first commercial channel – TV3 – started broadcasting in 1987.
-Today, the Swedish television market is dominated by four companies.
-Nordic Entertainment Group generating the most revenue (almost 12 billion Swedish kronor), followed by the public broadcaster Sveriges Television AB (SVT), Bonnier’s TV4 Group, and media company Discovery Networks Sweden.
+Today, the Swedish television market is dominated by six companies.
+Nordic Entertainment Group generating the most revenue (almost 14 billion Swedish kronor), followed by the public broadcaster Sveriges Television AB (SVT), Telia Company's TV4 Group, media companies C More Entertainment and Discovery Networks Sweden, as well as public Swedish Educational Broadcasting Company.
 As measured by the audience share of television channels in Sweden, the public service station SVT1, commercial channel TV4, as well as SVT2 were most popular.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 35 most important statistics relating to "TV market in Sweden".